Photographer Profile Series

 But his beloved hometown was never far from his mind - and heart.
 “Growing up, Duluth was always our vacation spot,” he said.
 “Duluth has always been a staple in my life.
 Going over Thompson Hill was, and still is, a thrill for me.”

 Smith finally moved back home to Duluth in 2014, which brought him a sense of peace, and the comforting feeling of home.
 Since then, he has experienced success in all areas of his life.
-Today, he is a photographer (many of his compelling images have been featured with Destination Duluth); a Duluth Transit Authority (DTA) bus driver; a homeowner; a dog dad; a volunteer; and is even engaged to be married.
+Today, he is a photographer (many of his compelling images have been featured with Destination Duluth); a Duluth Transit Authority (DTA) bus driver; a homeowner; a dog dad; a volunteer; and got engaged at Glensheen and married at Gooseberry Falls State Park.

 Smith recently opened up about his journey and shared his story with Destination Duluth.